Immuno PCR/IPCR/qIPCR is a “combination of the efficiency of RT-PCR and specificity of the ELISA method”.

-ELISA is enzyme-linked immunosorbent assay, EIA.
-ELISA is an immunological test used for the detection of antibody present into the particular sample.
-The antibodies are the proteins released in the certain condition in which the antibody specific antigens are present.
+ELISA is an enzyme-linked immunosorbent assay, EIA.
+ELISA is an immunological test used for the detection of antibodies present in a particular sample.
+The antibodies are the proteins released in the certain condition in which the antibody-specific antigens are present.

-The sample is taken and the quantity of the antibody present into the sample is detected using the ELISA, and ultimately the numbers of antigen present into the sample is determined.
+The sample is taken and the quantity of the antibodies present in the sample is detected using the ELISA, and ultimately the number of antigens present in the sample is determined.

 The antigens are captured or sandwiched between the two primary and the secondary antibodies.
 By doing this, the concentration of a particular antigen can be detected.

-Indirect ELISA, direct ELISA competitive ELISA and sandwich ELISA are some of the modification used for the detection of different types of antibodies.
+Indirect ELISA, direct ELISA competitive ELISA and sandwich ELISA are some of the modifications used for the detection of different types of antibodies.

 Read more on PCR,

 A Complete Guide to the Polymerase Chain Reaction

 The image below is the graphical representation of the different types of ELISA methods.

 What is RT-PCR?

 The labeled, single-stranded, short oligonucleotide primers amplify the DNA with the help of the Taq DNA polymerase and dNTPs which can be detected in the real-time data by the detector.